Xilinx/workflow-decoupling-docs/yocto-build.md

 # Yocto Project Build Infrastructure

-The majority of the decoupled workflow tasks inside the software developer persona are automated via the the Yocto Project build environment.
+The majority of the decoupled workflow tasks inside the software developer persona are automated via the Yocto Project build environment.
 While it is possible to run all of the commands - such as `lopper` -manually they are currently only documented in the context of a Yocto Project build workflow.

 # Setting Up the System Devicetree

 Before proceeding be sure to place the system devicetree files provided by the hardware developer persona in a location accessible by the user which will be running the Yocto builds.

 For Versal ACAP users, all of the required data should already be located in the system devicetree directory.
-Zynq UltraScale+ MPSoC designs require the the the `psu_init` files (`psu_init.h` and `psu_init.c`) to be manually copied into the same directory as `system-top.dts`.
+Zynq UltraScale+ MPSoC designs require the `psu_init` files (`psu_init.h` and `psu_init.c`) to be manually copied into the same directory as `system-top.dts`.

 # Configure the Yocto Project Manifests